GeekyShiva/Self-Driving-Car/SRS.md

 ## 1.1 Purpose

-The purpose of this document is to provide a debriefed view of requirements and specifications of the project called "_Volante_".
+The purpose of this document is to provide a debriefed view of requirements and specifications of the project called `Volante`.

 Goal of this project is to make an autonomous self-driving car, capable of maneuvering around bends, avoid obstacles and follow traffic signals and road signs.

 The tools used in this project and described in this document are:

 * TensorFlow library for machine learning
-* OpenCV for computer vision
+* Vision API by Google Cloud Platform and Tensor Flow.

 The hardware used in this project and described in this document are: